Piles And Fistula

 Your personal health history

-Your description of symptoms
+Your description of the symptoms

 Rectal exam